 You will have guidance on assignments but will also be expected to work in a self-directed way, especially in your final year Major Project that concludes with a public exhibition.
 Most theory modules have seminar sessions as well as lectures.

 Assessment is through regular coursework submissions, in addition to examinations in some areas.

 We take pride in our links with industry, and provide numerous opportunities for our students to work with creative professionals through live projects.

 The BA (Hons) Photography course is taught by a dedicated team of tutors – many of who are accomplished photographers, writers or curators who will help you develop your vision to the best possible outcome.
 We also invite people from the photographic industry to come to talk to you as part of a lively visiting lecture programme.

 The entry criteria below shows the qualification range within which the University will make offers.
 Most offers we make are at the top of the range, but we take all aspects of an application into consideration and applicants receive a personalised offer.
 Combinations of qualifications are acceptable and other qualifications not listed here may also be acceptable.

 An interview and portfolio are required for this photography course.
 The portfolio should provide evidence of your ability in the field.
 You may also be asked to provide examples of ‘behind the scenes’ work, such as research material or a workbook, to show how your creative ideas were researched and developed.
 During the interview you will be asked to discuss the images in your portfolio, and to talk about your interest in the subject.
-These items can be uploaded electronically to a photo sharing website such as Flickr or a file sharing website such as Dropbox which supports large images.
-Alternatively, you can provide us with a link to your own website if you have one.
+Click here for advice on how to create a winning portfolio for Photography.

 BCC - CDD to include a relevant subject (this is equivalent to 104-80 UCAS tariff points).